Intellectual property audits

 This case examines Re Taypar Pty Ltd v Benko Santic [1989] FCA 543, which determined that an assignee of intellectual property rights cannot sue for pre-assignment infringements, unless the assignment explicitly assigns a right to do so.

-• IP contracts now subject to restrictive trade practice provisions
+• IP contracts subject to restrictive trade practice provisions

-IP contracts now subject to restrictive trade practice provisions
+IP contracts subject to restrictive trade practice provisions

 Learn how the repeal of Section 51(3) of the Competition and Consumer Act 2010 (Cth) (CCA) affects businesses licensing or assigning intellectual property (IP) rights and the penalties associated with a breach with this comprehensive guide.

-• What is a certification trade mark?
+• What exactly is a certification trade mark?

-What is a certification trade mark?
+What exactly is a certification trade mark?

 Learn about the differences between certification marks and standard trade marks, the complex process of obtaining one, the certification rules, and more in this comprehensive article.
 Discover why certification marks are important and how they can benefit your business.

-The importance of using your trade mark
+Why using your trade mark is critical

 Protect your valuable intellectual property asset – your trade mark – by learning how to use it effectively and prove its use.
 Get the full details in this blog post.